sergiocorreia/stata-require/README.md

 ![StataMin](https://img.shields.io/badge/stata-%3E%3D%2015.0-blue)

-Ensure all required Stata packages and their specific versions are installed; similar to Python's `requirements`
+Ensure all required Stata packages and their specific versions are installed; similar to Python's `requirements`.
+See the [arXiv] draft for a detailed guide and examples.

 -----------

 ## Recent Updates

+- **version 1.3.1 19sep2023**:
+    - Misc. bugfixes.
+    - Paper uploaded to arXiv
 - **version 1.3.0 01sep2023**:
     - Refactored code
     - Added `list` option